Samsung Galaxy S22: Lineup

+Dimensions

 The S22 line consists of three devices: the Galaxy S22 (with a 6.1 in screen), the Galaxy S22+ (which has similar hardware in a larger form factor, with a 6.6 in screen, faster charging and a larger battery capacity), and the Galaxy S22 Ultra has a 6.8 in screen and the largest battery capacity in the line-up, with a more advanced camera setup and a higher resolution display compared to the S22 and S22+.
 The latter device also embeds the S Pen, a first in the Galaxy S series after the discontinuation of the Galaxy Note.

+Performance

+The S22 line comprises three models with various hardware specifications.
+Except for some African and all European countries that use the Exynos 2200 (with a new GPU with AMD), all models outside these regions use the Qualcomm Snapdragon 8 Gen 1.

 Design

 The Galaxy S22 series has a design similar to preceding S series phones, with an Infinity-O display containing a circular cutout in the top center for the front selfie camera.
-All three models now use Gorilla Glass Victus+ for the back panel, unlike the S21 series, which had plastic back (for the S21 model).
+All three models now use Gorilla Glass Victus+ for the back panel, unlike the S21 series, which had plastic back (for the smaller S21 model).
 The rear camera array on the S22 and S22+ has a metallic surround, while the S22 Ultra has a separate lens protrusion for each camera element.